Lawlez/dev.lwlx.xyz/md/blog/htb-obfsc4t10n-challenge-writeup.md

 self.close
 ```

-> xlmodule.CodeModule.AddFromString contains many obfuscated lines of assembly code, I deobfuscated it by printing it via VBS.
+> xlmodule.CodeModule.AddFromString contains many obfuscated lines of assembly code, and I deobfuscated it by printing it via VBS.

 Here is the actual assembly code payload: